ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 ```

 # Display N18
-This is an SPI display that can work on any system, even small ons without TFT display support.
+This is an SPI display that can work on any system, even small ones without TFT display support.
-coming soon! use the old brainpad driver.
+coming soon! use the old BrainPad driver.

 # Display N7